HugoCls/NLP-LLM-Jailbreaks/README.md

 - Specific: targeting one type of harmful content
 - Generalist: complete jailbreak (you can ask any prompt)

+Here is an overview of the efficiency of the following Prompts.

 The values are from 1 to 10 & 10 is the best value.

 | Name | Type | Powerness of Jailbreak | Resilience over Models |